PyCQA/redbaron/docs/tuto.rst

     red

-You might notice the :file:`0` and the :file:`1` on the left: those are the indexes of the 2 nodes in the root of the source code (because a source code is a list of statements).
+You might notice the :file:`0` and the :file:`1` on the left: those are the indexes of the 2 nodes in the root of the source code.
+In fact, a source code is a list of statements so the root node :file:`red` is a list.
 See by yourself:

 .. ipython:: python